evilfactorylabs/gow/README.md

 ## Development

-Make sure you have Go & SQLite installed (and it's dependencies), if not, you know what's next.
+Make sure you have Go & SQLite installed (and its dependencies), if not, you know what's next.

 - Build the application: `make`
 - Run the server: `GOW_TOKEN=<token> ./gow`

-If you want to develop the web as well, you need to open new terminal session and run `npm run dev` in `web` directory.
+If you want to develop the web as well, you need to open a new terminal session and run `npm run dev` in `web` directory.

 ## Environment variables